MR-GREEN1337/imageScraper/README.md

 # imageScraper
-scrape images from the internet
+scrape images from the internet!

 it takes two in-command inputs: number of wanted images for each search engine(Bing, Baidu and Google), and query(what you want to searh for).
 You need to install the following packages: